hassankhan5805/RebootWalletPrivacyPolicy/README.md

 Contact Us

-If you have any questions or concerns about this Privacy Policy or our privacy practices, please contact us at [Insert Contact Email Address].
+If you have any questions or concerns about this Privacy Policy or our privacy practices, please contact us at rebootoken@gmail.com.

 By using the App, you acknowledge that you have read and understand this Privacy Policy and consent to the collection, use, and disclosure of your personal information as described herein.